Spain confirms two journalists killed after Burkina Faso ambush | Law-Order

 Spain confirms two journalists killed after Burkina Faso ambush

-Two Spanish journalists were killed after an armed ambush on an anti-poaching patrol in Burkina Faso, Spain's prime minister said on Tuesday.
+Two Spanish journalists were killed after an armed ambush on an anti-poaching patrol near a nature reserve in eastern Burkina Faso, Spain's prime minister said on Tuesday.
 An Irish national also died, three senior Burkina Faso security sources said.

-The Burkina Faso government had confirmed four people including three foreigners were missing following the ambush, but said photos of the bodies circulating on social networks had not been formally identified as being theirs.
-However, Spain's prime minister confirmed the deaths of the two journalists who had been filming a documentary.
+The three foreigners and a member of the Burkinabe armed forces went missing on Monday after a morning attack on a convoy of security forces, forest rangers and expatriates, according to the Burkinabe government.
+It has not yet confirmed the deaths, saying photos of bodies circulating on social networks had not been formally identified as being theirs.

+However, Spain's prime minister said two journalists filming a documentary there had been killed.
 "The worst of news is confirmed," Pedro Sanchez said on Twitter.

-Ireland's foreign ministry said late on Monday it was aware of reports about the attack and was liaising closely with international partners.
-The three senior Burkina Faso security sources with direct knowledge of the matter requested anonymity because they were not authorised to speak to the media.
+Ireland's foreign ministry said on Tuesday it had been in contact with the family of the Irish citizen as well as with EU and Spanish colleagues.
+"The situation is complex and officials are working with relevant actors on the ground," it said, without commenting further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)